glific/glific/api.docs/includes/_user_group.md

 <a href="#group_users">groupUsers</a> | The list of user groups added
 integer | The number of user groups deleted

-## Update a User with groups to be added and groups to be deleted
+## Update groups to be added and groups to be deleted to a User

 ```graphql
 mutation updateUserGroups($input: UserGroupsInput!) {